Associated With Growth And Asexual Reproduction Mitosis Or Meiosis

 2. Prometaphase: In prometaphase, the nuclear envelope completely disappears, and the spindle microtubules attach to the kinetochores of the chromosomes.
 The kinetochore is a protein structure on the centromere that serves as the attachment point for the microtubules.

 3. Metaphase: During metaphase, the chromosomes align along the metaphase plate, an imaginary plane equidistant from the two spindle poles.
-The spindle microtubules ensure that each sister chromatid is attached to a microtubule from opposite poles.
+The spindle microtubules see to it that each sister chromatid is attached to a microtubule from opposite poles.

 4. Anaphase: Anaphase is the phase where the sister chromatids separate and move towards opposite poles of the cell.
 The spindle microtubules shorten, pulling the chromatids apart.
 Once separated, each chromatid is considered an individual chromosome.